 By making use of a wood stain you will be able to make your new wood products complement your décor.
 Also, the appearance of old wood can be made to look as good as new.
 When treating your wood, it is best to use a blend of sealer and outdoor stain.
 If you do not use a blend, then be sure to seal your wood before you apply some stain or new paint, as it will help to extend the life of your wood.

 What is the best waterproofing for wood?
-There are 3 main and safe ways to go about waterproofing your outdoor wood that will help it to last for many years.
+There are three main, safe ways to go about waterproofing your outdoor wood that will help it to last for many years:

 - Use varnish, lacquer, or polyurethane to seal your wood.